Renu987/AWS-DevOps-Projects/EKS-Demo-Project/Readme.md

+# Demo of deploying 2048 gaming application using Amazon EKS

 # keep the devcontainer.json file in the github repo in .devcontainer folder with required features instead of installing everything

 ## Download eksctl in your local using below commands: